aliascash/alias-wallet-archive/doc/README_windows.txt

 -----
 SpectreCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, PPCoin, NovaCoin and BlackCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, PPCoin, NovaCoin, BlackCoin and ShadowCash, innovations such as proof-of-stake help further advance the field of crypto-currency.